yochaigal/cairn/wip/2e/forest-seeds.md

 **Shelter**: _Fishing Hut_, _Occupied by Army Deserters_ [Exit]

-A ramshackle **hut** built astride a small **lake** to the North. **Smoke** streams from a cooking rack on the West side, and loud **voices** echo through the South-facing window.
+A ramshackle **hut** built beside a small **lake** to the North. **Smoke** streams from a cooking rack on the West side, and loud **voices** echo through the South-facing window.

 - **Hut**: Built from simple logs tied together with rope, which appears fresh.
 Fishing wire can be seen leading out of the North side and into the lake.
 - **Lake**: Placid, but filled with bugs.
 A path on the West side leads away from the forest.
-  - The lake hasn't been fished for some time, and has become overpopulated.
+  - The lake hasn't been fished for some time and has become overpopulated.
 Fishing is easy pickings.
 - **Smoke**: Spills from a wooden cooking rack adjacent to a pile of fried fish (4 x Rations, 3 uses each).
 - **Voices**: Laughing and muffled speech.
 At least two voices can be heard from inside.
   - There are three ex-soldiers squatting in this hut.
 They are pacifists that were forcibly conscripted into military service.
 They are seeking refuge in the abbey at **7**, but haven't made it that far yet.
-They are jovial, kind-hearted and absolute cowards.
+They are jovial and kind-hearted but absolute cowards.
   - They know little about the forest, other than that there used to be a river running South from the lake that ended somewhere near an abbey.

 ### Encounters